vitoratair/vitoratair/README.md

 ###How about the content?

-I going to bring some things relevant to learning software development and linux.
-It will bringing things where learned at work, at school or more likely in my room after 11 PM
+I going to bring some relevant things to learning software development and linux.
+It will bringing things where learned at work, at school or more likely in my room after 11PM

 ###How about refactoring?